sdbondi/tari/RFC/src/RFC-0171_PeerToPeerMessagingProtocol.md

 1. Alice creates a `PeerConnection` to which Bob can connect.
    - A new CURVE keypair is generated
 2. Alice connects to Bob's control server and Bob accepts the connection.
-3. Alice sends an `peer::establish_connection` message, with
+3. Alice sends an `peer::EstablishConnection` message, with
    - the CURVE public key for the socket connection,
    - the node's public key corresponding to its [Node ID],
    - the [NetAddress] of the new PeerConnection.
 4. Bob accepts this request, and opens a new `PeerConnnection` socket using Alice's CURVE public key.
-5. Bob connects to the given [NetAddress] and sends a `peer::establish_connection` message.
+5. Bob connects to the given [NetAddress] and sends a `peer::AcceptConnection` message.
 6. If Alice accepts the connection, they can begin sending messages.
 If not, both sides terminate the connection.

+An attacker may send a `peer::EstablishConnection` request to many nodes with another node's [NetAddress] with the intention of performing a DDoS attack on that node.
+To mitigate this, if the `peer::AcceptConnection` message is rejected with a bad signature or public key, this attacker MUST be banned.

 #### PeerManager